RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 Next, we'll talk about `default`.
 In general value types have a value.
 The `default(int)` is `0`.
 So if you create a reference type, guess what the `default` value is?
 That's right `null`.
 That means we can't return things like `default(T)!` and expect the application not to throw `NullReferenceException`.
 This was one of those no-brainer things when I thought about it.
 But I had to think about it.
 This means that every reference type by default is `null`.
 Not just once I turn on the feature, it has always been and I haven't always ensured there is a default value.

 It's worth talking about [sentinel values](https://en.wikipedia.org/wiki/Sentinel_value) here.
 I haven't historically been a fan of them in C#.
 The problem is checking for _null-state_ doesn't guarantee the default value.
 It's just the default of a constructed object is `null`.
 So while I am not a fan of sentinel values, I do think there is a place for a type having a `Default`.
+In many functional languages the concept of `None` or [`Optional<T>`](https://github.com/louthy/language-ext?tab=readme-ov-file#optional-and-alternative-value-monads) exists.
+These provide you access to a default value that is not `null`.
+So while I won't recommend returning -999 for an `int` return value.
+I _might_ recommend a more type safe functional approach to ensure that `null` doesn't cause mischief.

 ### `OrDefault()` methods return `null`